**Updated 1-15-2025

 o Texas Legislature has the power to make a difference, but they must be swayed.
 For instance, a recent legislative session addressed HOA-related issues.
 With the implementation of HB 886, HOAs are required to provide a structured opportunity for homeowners to pay their debts.

 Despite what some may think, HOAs should be illegal in Texas.
-They impede on the freedoms of the homeowner, and, rather than make a community a better place, they hinder the growth of communities and discriminate in their mandates.
+They impede on the rights of the homeowner, and, rather than make a planned community a better place, they hinder the growth of communities and discriminate in their mandates.
 Nevertheless, they are extremely difficult to abolish once created, which is a part of the problem.

-At Bright Bid Homes, we have completed over 2500 real estate transactions in Texas so its safe to say this is not our first rodeo with properties with HOA rules and without HOA governance.
+At Bright Bid Homes, we have completed over 2,800 real estate transactions in Texas so its safe to say this is not our first rodeo with properties with HOA rules and without HOA governance.
 For the most part, the home’s property owners association does work within reason on dispute resolution, but our point is that the bad apples in the bunch cause such harm and disregard for the unknowing residents that abuse of power because a spotlight issue.

 Advocating for changes in Texas HOA laws and regulations, including reaching out to local representatives and legal advisors, is all a part of the process, and every Texas resident must play their part.